mozilla/dxr/docs/source/configuration.rst

     Plugins enabled in this tree.
 Default: ``*``, which enables the same plugins enabled in the ``[DXR]`` section.

+``es_shards``
+    The number of shards to break the elasticsearch index into.
+Default: 5

 ``ignore_patterns``
     Whitespace-separated list of Unix `shell-style
     <http://docs.python.org/library/fnmatch.html>`__ file names or paths to